How many calories are in a large movie popcorn from AMC, Regal and Cinemark?

 All those calories and sodium and beautiful saturated fat to clog those arteries… and that’s just the plain popcorn.
 So if you’re adding some flavoring from Kernel Season’s or some of the buttery oil topping, then it’ll cost you more.
 Specifically, every tablespoon of movie theatre butter adds another 120 calories and up to 9 more grams of saturated to your popcorn.

-So if you order a large bucket of popcorn while watching a 2.5 hour movie and you’re not careful, you can consume more than a day’s calories.
-I hope it’s a good movie, at least.
+So if you order a large bucket of popcorn while watching a 2.5 hour movie and you’re not careful, you can consume more than a day’s calories (especially with the enticing bottomless bucket from AMC).
+We hope it’s a good movie, at least.